-About a year ago, mobile phone repeaters that met certain technical requirements were made legal in Ireland.
-Comreg issued a list of manufacturers whose products would meet these requirements.
+About three years ago, mobile phone repeaters that met certain technical requirements were made legal in Ireland.
+ComReg issued a list of manufacturers whose products would meet these requirements.
 The manufacturers are:

 - Stella Doradus

 Here is a link to ComReg’s list: https://www.comreg.ie/media/2018/10/Manufacturers-List.pdf